Nadine2016/knative/build-job.md

 5. Use this uploaded image to create your custom Knative service as described in steps 4-5

-More sophisticated examples can be found in the Knative communitry, see [sample](https://github.com/knative/docs/tree/master/docs/serving/samples)
+More sophisticated examples can be found in the Knative community, see [sample](https://github.com/knative/docs/tree/master/docs/serving/samples){: external}